Popular Litterature

 Cynthia Fournier, Mélodie-Anne Drouin, Jérémie Marcoux, Patricia Garel, Emmanuel Bochud, Julie Théberge, Patrice Aubertin, Gil Favreau, Richard Fleet

-To present Cirque du Soleil’s social circus program, Cirque du Monde, to explore its potential as a primary health care tool for family physicians.
+To introduce Cirque du Soleil’s Cirque du Monde program and its potential as a primary health care intervention for family physicians.

 JOURNAL ARTICLE